Joseph Blandisi: Professional

-After attending his first New Jersey Devils training camp, Blandisi was assigned to begin his professional career in the 2015–16 season with AHL affiliate, the Albany Devils on September 27, 2015.
-Blandisi made a quick transition to the pro level, maintaining a scoring presence on Albany's top line with 16 points in 18 games before he received his first recall to the NHL by the Devils on December 10, 2015.
+After attending his first New Jersey Devils training camp, Blandisi was assigned to begin his professional career in the 2015–16 season with American Hockey League (AHL) affiliate, the Albany Devils on September 27, 2015.
+Blandisi made a quick transition to the pro level, maintaining a scoring presence on Albany's top line with 16 points in 18 games before he received his first recall to the NHL by New Jersey on December 10, 2015.
 Centering a line between Kyle Palmieri and Jiří Tlustý, he made a successful NHL debut with the Devils in a 3–2 overtime victory against the Detroit Red Wings on December 11, 2015.
 He recorded his first NHL point, an assist, on a Lee Stempniak goal on January 12, 2016.
-On January 21, 2016, in a game against the Ottawa Senators, Blandisi netted his first NHL goal, and also had 2 assists as part of a 3-point first period that ended with a 5–0 Devils lead, their largest scoring output for a single period of the season.
+On January 21, 2016, in a game against the Ottawa Senators, Blandisi netted his first NHL goal against Craig Anderson, and also had two assists as part of a three-point first period that ended with a 5–0 Devils lead, their largest scoring output for a single period of the season.

 Blandisi began the 2017–18 season, assigned to New Jersey's new AHL affiliate, the Binghamton Devils.
 He collected 14 points in 19 games before the Devils traded Blandisi on November 30, 2017 along with Adam Henrique and a third-round draft pick in 2018 to the Anaheim Ducks for Sami Vatanen and a conditional draft pick in 2019 or 2020.

-In the 2018–19 season, Blandisi began with the San Diego Gulls of the AHL before he was called up to the Ducks to feature in 3 scoreless games.
+In the 2018–19 season, Blandisi began with the San Diego Gulls of the AHL before he was called up to the Ducks to feature in three scoreless games.
 After his return to the Gulls, Blandisi registered 23 points in 27 games, before he was traded by the Ducks to the Pittsburgh Penguins in exchange for Derek Grant on January 16, 2019.

 In the 2019–20 season, Blandisi played 21 games in the NHL with the Pittsburgh Penguins, registering 5 points (2 goals, 3 assists).
 On February 20, 2020 Blandisi was traded by the Penguins, along with Jake Lucchini to the Montreal Canadiens in exchange for Riley Barber and Phil Varone.
+At the end of the season, Blandisi underwent knee surgery.

-As an un-signed free agent leading into the 2021–22 season, on December 14, 2021, Blandisi signed a Professional Tryout contract with the Toronto Marlies of the AHL, the primary affiliate of the Toronto Maple Leafs.
+As an un-signed free agent leading into the 2021–22 season, on December 14, 2021, Blandisi signed a professional tryout contract with the Toronto Marlies of the AHL, the primary affiliate of the Toronto Maple Leafs.
+On July 10, 2023, Blandisi agreed to extend his tenure with the Marlies, signing a one-year contract for the 2023–24 season, his third with the club.

+Blandisi played with the Marlies for four seasons before leaving North America as a free agent to sign a two-year contract with Russian club, SKA Saint Petersburg of the KHL, on August 12, 2025.